Why did stations change frequencies?

-By law, nearly 1,000 TV stations must move to new frequencies to make room for wireless services between Sept.
+By law, nearly 1,000 TV stations were required to move to new frequencies to make room for wireless services between Sept.
 2018 and July 2020.

-Congress authorized the Federal Communications Commission (FCC) the agency that governs the public airwaves to auction off broadcast TV frequencies – or airwaves – to make more airwaves available for wireless services.
-The auction has concluded and now TV stations that did not participate in the auction will be required to move frequencies to make room for wireless companies that purchased the broadcast airwaves.
+Congress authorized the Federal Communications Commission (FCC) the agency that governs the public airwaves to auction off broadcast TV frequencies (or airwaves) to make more channels available for wireless services.
+As a result, nearly 1,000 TV stations were required by the FCC to move frequencies to make room for wireless companies that purchased the broadcast airwaves.

-Click here to see which stations in your hometown are moving frequencies and when.
-If you rely on an antenna to receive free, over-the-air TV you will need to rescan your TV when your local stations move.
-You do not need to purchase new equipment or services.
-If you pay to subscribe to a television service – such as cable or satellite – you do not need to take action.
+Viewers who rely on an antenna to receive free, over-the-air TV had to rescan their TVs after local stations moved.
+Viewers who subscribe to a television service such as cable or satellite did not need to take action.

-How will I know when my local stations are moving?
+How will I know if my local stations moved?

-Stations will be moving frequencies, which in most cases means only moving their antenna which sits on top of their current tower.
-However, some stations will need new, heavier antennas and may need to reinforce their current tower or build a new one that can hold the weight.
-These changes are happening behind the scenes.
+In most cases, a frequency move means moving the TV stations’ antenna which sits on top of their current tower.
+However, some stations needed new, heavier antennas and to reinforce their current tower or build a new one that can hold the weight.
+To learn more, click here.
+These changes happen behind the scenes.
 You will still find your favorite stations on the same channel numbers as before.

 If I need help rescanning, who do I call?

 Click here for rescanning instructions.
 If you have difficulty, consult the owner's manual for your television or converter box for more detailed instructions on how to run a channel scan, or contact customer service for your TV or converter box manufacturer.
 You do not need to purchase new equipment or services to rescan your TV.
 For additional assistance, contact the FCC’s consumer hotline at 1-888-225-5322 and press prompt number 6.This is a government call center not affiliated with TVAnswers.org.